data-derp/exercise-co2-vs-temperature-production-code/development-environment.md

 * [Visual Studio Code](https://code.visualstudio.com/download)

 ## Install
-1. **Important:** from the root of this Git repo, run the following command in your terminal: `./data-derp build-dev-container`
+1. **Important:** from the root of this Git repo, run the following command in your terminal: `./go pull-dev-container`
 2. In VS Code's top menu: **View** > **Extensions**.
 Install the following Extensions on VS Code:
    - **Remote - Containers** (author: Microsoft)
    - **Python** (author: Microsoft)
    - **Jupyter** (author: Microsoft)
    - **Pylance** (author: Microsoft)
 3. In VS Code's top menu: **View** > **Command Palette...**.
 Type **Remote-Containers: Open Folder in Container**
-4. Navigate to the root of this repository (**data-derp**), then click 'Open'.
+4. Navigate to the root of this repository (**exercise-co2-vs-temperature-production-code**), then click 'Open'.

 ## Executing Python Code
 You have two options: